alephmembeth/alephmembeth.github.io/research.md

-# Research experiences <a name="RE"></a>

-+ **Solving an NP problem by means of Quantum Optics** School of ECE, Purdue University(Online) (December 2022 – June 2023(expected))
-  - Introduction:The project plan aims to tackle some typical NP problems (such as the MAX-CUT problem) by utilizing optical parametric oscillators (OPOs) or OPO networks.
-The proposed approach involves abstracting the target problem as an Ising spin system and then using OPO (networks) to search the Hamiltonian ground state energy to solve the target problem.
-  - Project Progress: Following the idea proposed in the paper to build a neural network using TensorFlow and train it in colab, the target effect was successfully reproduced (the training trend was the same as the effect in the paper) and the prediction could be successfully made.
-+ **Reproduction of optical design projects based on reverse learning** School of Physical Science and Technology (April 2022 – March 2023)
+# Research/Projects Experience

+<small><font color="orange">Here are several representative ongoing or completed research.
+For more information, please visit my </font><a href="https://wang-zhiping.github.io/" style="color:blue;">personal website</a><font color="orange">.</font></small>

+## Research on Fast Fourier Ptychographic Based on Illumination Control
+**Research Internship**
+**Supervisor: Dr. An Pan, Pioneering Interdiscipline Center of CAS** **Aug 2023--present**

+- Studied articles related to the principles of Fourier Ptychographic Microscopy and actively participated in experiments to gain insights into the details.
+- Performed numerical simulations to assess the effect of various LED on image restoration, explored relevant literature and theory to seek support for reducing overlap rates; experiment still in the planning.

+## Exploring the Performance of Coherent Ising Machine in weighted NP-Hard Problems
+**Independent Study**
+**Advisor: Jie Zhu, School of ECE, Purdue University** **Dec 2022--Aug 2023**

+- The Project's code and details can be viewed at the [GitHub project link](https://github.com/Wang-Zhiping/Exploring-the-Performance-of-Coherent-Ising-Machine-in-weighted-NP-Hard-Problems).
+- Replicated prior research using an Optical Parametric Oscillators (OPO)-based coherent Ising machine for numerical simulations, utilizing theoretical equations, and applying the Runge-Kutta method to solve differential equations in Python.
+- Utilized coherent Ising machine to address number partitioning problems and MAX-CUT in unweighted graphs, for the MAX-CUT problem, the success possibility of the Ising machine approach was higher.
+- Applied the MaxCut problem to weighted graphs and found similar trends, suggesting that the success possibility might be associated with the weights.

+## Reproduction of Reverse Design of Nano-Optical Structures By Neural Networks
+**Research Assistant**
+**Advisor: Dr. Hao Jia, Lanzhou University & KAUST** **Apr 2022--Mar 2023**

+- Carried out literature research on the reverse design methods for optoelectronics devices and their applications.
-  - Introduction:The goal of this project is to replicate the findings of an article authored by Yu Zongfu’s team.
-When we encounter a partial optical structure with corresponding electromagnetic correspondence, we will employ a tandem architecture that combines forward modeling and inverse design to create an optical system.
+- Created an optical system employing a tandem architecture that combines forward modeling and inverse design based on the work of Yu Zongfu’s team.
-  - Project Progress: By following the approach suggested in the paper, we constructed a neural network using TensorFlow and trained it in Google Colab.
-We successfully replicated the desired effect (the training trend closely matched that reported in the paper) and were able to make accurate predictions.
-+ **Palm print identification**
+- Coded in Python using TensorFlow to capture the trends mentioned in the paper using a small sample dataset.

+## Palm print identification
-  School of Information Science and Engineering (November 2021 – March 2022)
+**Advisor: Dr. Jizhao Liu, School of Information Science and Engineering** **Nov.
+2021 – Mar.
+2022**

-  - Introduction:This project utilizes publicly available datasets to develop a palmprint identification system that aims to achieve high accuracy in distinguishing the owner of a given palmprint, which is a practice project for learning neural networks.
-  - Project Progress:After conducting extensive research, I discovered that By selecting appropriate parameters and applying adaptive binarization to the database photos, they were successfully classified with a slightly modified SVM, with an accuracy rate exceeding 98%
+- The Project's code and details can be viewed at the [GitHub project link](https://github.com/Wang-Zhiping/palmprint-recognition).
+- Learned common operations in machine learning and digital image processing, especially biometrics.
+- Used various filters for feature extraction, and finally PCA is used for dimensionality reduction.
+- Coded in Python using TensorFlow to capture the trends mentioned in the paper using a small sample dataset.
+- Achieved a high success rate for the Hong Kong Polytechnic University open source database and part of the students' data recognition success.

-+ **Exploration of the nature and causes of candle flame oscillator** School of Physical Science and Technology (October 2020 – September 2021)
+## Exploration of the nature and causes of candle flame oscillator
+**Advisor: Dr. Ning Huang, School of Physical Science and Technology** **Oct.
+2020 – Sep.
+2021**

-  - Introduction:In this project, we aim to investigate the coupling conditions and underlying causes of flame oscillations when several candles are burning in close proximity to one another.
+- Searched the article to understand the conditions and root causes of the phenomenon of coupled flame oscillations when several candles are burned in close proximity to each other.
-  - Project Progress:After reviewing the relevant literature and deriving the necessary theoretical framework, we utilized OpenCV and a thermometer to collect experimental data that closely aligned with the proposed theory.
+- Captured images and temperatures of the coupled oscillations and processed them with OpenCV to obtain theoretically relevant experimental data.
+- Modeled and interpreted using thermodynamic fluid dynamics, and drawing conclusions.
 - Participated in China Undergraduate Physics Tournament(Northwest Region) as a tournament topic and won the first prize in June 2021.